ibm-cloud-docs/dns-svcs/cr-details.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Resource list > Networking > dns-cr-instance**.
-1. Navigate to **Custom resolver** tab in the navigation menu.
+1. Navigate to **Custom resolver** tab.
-1. In the Custom resolver table, click on the name of the custom resolver to view its details.
+1. In the Custom resolver table, click the name of the custom resolver to view its details.

 ## Get details of a custom resolver from the CLI
 {: #cli-get-cr}